 With permanent insurance, there's an investment component to build cash value in addition to the death benefit.
 A policy's face amount is the money that will be paid at death or at policy maturity -- most permanent policies mature around age 100.
 Cash value is the amount available if you die or surrender a policy before its maturity, according to Life Happens, formerly the Life and Health Foundation for Education.

 - No savings benefits

 - Death benefit paid to beneficiaries

 - Tax-deferred savings benefit if premiums are paid

 - 3 variations of permanent insurance: whole life, universal life and variable life include investment component

-Whole life, according to LIFE, provides you with a guaranteed death benefit and a guaranteed rate of return on your cash values.
+Whole life, according to Life Happens, provides you with a guaranteed death benefit and a guaranteed rate of return on your cash values.
 You pay a set premium that is guaranteed to never increase.

 With universal life, the insurer separates the death benefit from the investment portion of the premiums, putting your investment dollars into its choice of bonds, mortgages and money markets.
 Then your investment fund pays for the cost of the set death benefit.
 No matter how poorly your investments do, you are guaranteed a minimum death benefit.
 If the investments do well, your heirs receive more money.

-The death benefit and the cash value in a variable policy vary with the performance of the underlying investments, says LIFE.
-With variable life you're shifting risk from the insurance company to yourself because you're trying to achieve greater returns.
+The death benefit and the cash value in a variable policy vary with the performance of the underlying investments, says Life Happens.
+With variable life, you're shifting risk from the insurance company to yourself because you're trying to achieve greater returns.